-The school actively engages with its local partners in relation to child-on-child abuse and works closely with Central Bedfordshire Council children's social care, and/or other relevant agencies and other schools.
+The school actively engages with its local partners in relation to child-on-child abuse and works closely with the Local Authority's children's social care, and/or other relevant agencies and other schools.

 The relationships the school has built with these partners are essential to ensuring that the school is able to prevent, identify early and appropriately handle cases of child-on-child abuse.
 They help the school: